NURS FPX 4000 Assessment 4

 Shaping DEI Practices in the Future

-The additional accountability functions of a DEI committee encompass the observation of institutional policies, workforce diversity, and patient outcomes, and frequent analysis that the institution is progressing.
-Since the future of the DEI will be associated with equity, inclusivity, and superior treatment of every patient, there will be a motivation to include bias reduction measures into the daily functioning of the healthcare system.
+The remaining accountability functions of a DEI committee are to keep an eye on the institutional policies, workforce diversity and patient outcomes and frequently check whether the institution is experiencing forward progress.
+Since the future of DEI is with equity, inclusivity, and unparalleled care of every patient, a push to introduce bias reduction tactics into the daily operations of the healthcare system will be felt.

 Improved Health Outcomes through DEI in Healthcare